Home

 • Helps you when climbing hills.

-Nordic Pole Walking - What Is It?
+Nordic Pole Walking - What It Is.

-In the briefest of terms it's walking with poles.
+In simple terms it's walking with poles.

 Hmm, maybe you want a bit more?
 OK, here goes.

-TIP: Use a little vaseline on your tip to make it easier to get off and on - especially when you're walking over different types of ground on the same walk.
+• Many of these removable rubber tips are a friction fit.
+For this we suggest you use a little vaseline on your tip to make it easier to get off and on - especially when you're walking over different types of ground on the same walk.
 Our tips can be a bit of a challenge sometimes to change quickly!

 So the next step is ...